Categories &

 A BirnbaumSaundersDistribution object consists of parameters, a model description, and sample data for a Birnbaum-Saunders probability distribution.

-The Birnbaum-Saunders distribution is a continuous probability distribution that models the time to failure of materials subjected to cyclic loading, with scale parameter beta and shape parameter gamma.
+The Birnbaum-Saunders distribution is a continuous probability distribution that models the time to failure of materials subjected to cyclic loading.
+It is defined by scale parameter beta and shape parameter gamma.

 There are several ways to create a BirnbaumSaundersDistribution object.